quanrzsgcm/IoTScada2/README.md

 `(venv) $ pip install -r requirements.txt`
 This detects the change, upgrades the package, and leaves everything else alone.

-Then to run Django:
+By default Django use SQLite database, to change that to Postgres, I've edit the `settings.py` file Then to run Django:
 `(venv) $ cd backend`
 `(venv) $ python manage.py runserver`